kaerimichi/jira-worklog-manager/README.md

 # Jira Worklog Manager

 A command line tool to register and retrieve work logs from an issue.
-It works like the [Timetracker plugin](https://marketplace.atlassian.com/apps/1211243/timetracker-time-tracking-reporting?hosting=server&tab=overview) ;)
+It works pretty much like the [Timetracker plugin](https://marketplace.atlassian.com/apps/1211243/timetracker-time-tracking-reporting?hosting=server&tab=overview) ;)

 ## Motivation